As seen in:

 You’re about to prepare a recent college graduate resume.

-Whether you’re diving into data, hurrying into healthcare, or flying into finance, you are ready to embrace the opportunities and challenges of post-grad life.
+Whether you’re diving into data, hurrying into healthcare, or flying into finance, you are ready to embrace post-grad life—and you need a college grad resume that shows off your best skills.

 This recent college graduate resume guide will show you: